Search to Involve Pilipino Americans

 SIPA Programs and Services

-Mental Health Support: Programs and services for Filipino Americans to maintain wellbeing and destigmatize mental health and wellness, including outreach, community education, mental health support and linkages to resources, Mental Health First Aid training, Mag Usap Mondays, as well as in-language case management and counseling related to family preservation.
+Mental Health Support: Programs and services for Filipino Americans to maintain wellbeing and destigmatize mental health and wellness, including outreach, community education, linkages to resources, Mental Health First Aid training, Mag Usap Mondays, as well as in-language short-term and long-term counseling, therapy for those impacted by anti-Asian violence and psychoeducation

-Cultural Roots & Leadership: After school program, Filipino Summer Program, Youth Leadership Internships, Walang Hiya/Rising Above Shame, Filipino Martial Arts, Tagalog classes, tutoring, arts, dance, music and recreation programs, cultural education workshops
+Cultural Roots & Leadership: Filipino Summer Program, Stop the Hate Youth Leaders Internships, Walang Hiya/Rising Above Shame in-school program, Hiraya Arts, HiFi Adventure Days and cultural enrichment including Filipino Martial Arts, Tagalog classes, arts, dance, recreation and cultural education workshops

-Health & Wellness: Access to Care & Resource Navigation, Mobile Clinics, PLATO/Pilipinos & Latinos Accessing together, Food Pantry, Hygiene & PPE Kit distribution, and life skills workshops
+Health & Wellness: Access to care & resource navigation, mobile clinic, PLATO/Pilipinos & Latinos Accessing TOgether community garden, food pantry, hygiene & PPE kit distribution, and life skills and parenting workshops

 Affordable Housing: Since 1972, SIPA has supported the Filipino American community in what is now designated as Historic Filipinotown, Los Angeles.
 For over 20 years, SIPA has developed a track record for successfully developing and operating affordable housing communities in and around Historic Filipinotown and providing supportive services to residents.
 These communities include HiFi Collective, El Centro Loretto, Normandie Village, and Lucena on Court.